agomoll/Customer-Activity-Dashboard/README.md

 Using Splunk data and Power BI to visualize software platform customer use trends

-## Overview
+## Overview and Problem
-This quick insight dashboard was created to display customer usage trends month over month and year over year.
-It includes a dropdown option to look at all customers in aggregate or to filter by a single customer.
-This dashboard was created to present insights to senior executives as well as provide a tool for account managers to easily monitor the adoption patterns among their customers.
-This ability has allowed account managers to identify those customer evangalists who may need more support building platform adoption in their oganizations.
-The data spans the full year of 2021 and the months through August of 2022
+The team needed some visualizations to analyze customer usage trends.
+The goal was to visualize patterns over time in order to predict and prevent churn with struggling customers while also promoting expansion for thriving customers.
+This effort would require collaboration among data engineering, buisiness intelligence, and leadership stakeholders.

 ## Insight Examples